utk202/Discord-Clone/README.md

 ### Features

-User Authentication: Users can sign up, log in, and log out using their Google account through Firebase Authentication.
+*#User Authentication*:   Users can sign up, log in, and log out using their Google account through Firebase Authentication.

 Real-time Messaging: Messages are sent and received in real-time using Firebase Firestore, allowing for instant communication between users.